VAT Regulations for E-Commerce Businesses curated on April 22, 2021.

 Do I need to raise a Tax Invoice?

 Yes, once you are registered for VAT, you must raise a tax invoice.
-If your invoice value is over AED 10,000, you then have the option to raise a simplified tax invoice, which has less requirements as per the law.
+If your invoice value is under AED 10,000, you then have the option to raise a simplified tax invoice, which has less requirements as per the law.
 If you want us to verify if your tax invoice meets the compliance requirements, feel free to get in touch with us for a free consultation.

 I am a business located in another country, and to make online sales in UAE, do I need to register for VAT in UAE?